xemantic/xemantic-kotlin-swing-dsl/README.md

 The `ticks` can be seen as an event pipeline, `Observable.interval` will publish events to it every second, but it runs on so called computation scheduler of RxJava library by default.
-For this reason we do `tick.observeOn(swingScheduler)` which will guarantee that actual reaction to the tick will happen in the swing thread.
-It is not needed most of the time as the default scheduler for receiving the events will be the same as the one used for publishing them, which is already swing event thread.
+For this reason we do `tick.observeOn(swingScheduler)` which will guarantee that actual reaction to the tick will happen in the Swing thread.
+It is not needed most of the time as the default scheduler for receiving the events will be usually the same as the one used for publishing them, and this one is already the Swing event thread.